 When calling a station and receiving a busy signal or the no answer condition, the caller can leave an indication that a message is waiting.
 The message button will flash red at the messaged keyset.
-A single line phone connected to a 4SLM or 16MWSLI will have a message light.
+A single line phone connected to a 4SM will not flash a message light.
 Five message waiting indications can be left at any station.